Adina Sash

-Adina Miles Sash (born Esther Adina Miles) is an American Jewish activist and social media influencer.
-Sash gained notability within Orthodox Judaism for her stage character, FlatbushGirl, on Instagram.
-Her comedic brand of activism focuses on the everyday lives of Orthodox Jewish women and challenging Jewish Law.
+Adina Miles Sash (born Esther Adina Miles, also known as "FlatbushGirl") is an American Jewish activist and social media influencer, based out of Brooklyn, New York.
+Sash gained notability within Orthodox Judaism for her stage character (FlatbushGirl) on her Instagram.
+Originally her content focused on the everyday lives of Orthodox Jewish women with comedic sketches and videos.
+In recent years, her activism has been primarily focused on issues relating to Aggunot.

 Early life and education

-Sash was raised in Brooklyn, New York.
-She holds a master's degree in Medieval literature from Brooklyn College.
-According to Sash, her online activism was born from her having received misogynistic comments, from allegedly Orthodox Jews, during an attempt to start a marketing business.
+Sash was born and raised in Brooklyn, New York.
+As a young child, Sash began to question many of the rules taught to her in her Jewish day school.
+She holds a degree in Medieval Literature from Brooklyn College.
+According to Sash, her online activism began after having received misogynistic comments, from Orthodox Jews, during an attempt to start a marketing business.
+Her mother Rona Miles, who teaches psychology at Brooklyn college, has publicly supported (in 2020) her daughter's activism.
+According to her Instagram account, Sash is married and the mother of two sons.

 Career

-#FrumWomenHaveFaces!
+Early Activism

-In 2017, Sash launched a social media campaign #FrumWomenHaveFaces that went viral on social media which raised awareness of the practice of erasing women adopted by some Orthodox newspapers and magazines.
-Her campaign was covered in the NY Daily News and received the support of actress Mayim Bialik.
+In 2017, Sash launched a social media campaign #FrumWomenHaveFaces that gained traction on social media in order to raise awareness of some Orthodox newspapers and magazines not publishing photos of women.
+Her campaign was covered in various local media outlets including the NY Daily News and received the support of several well known Jewish figures.
 Sash's campaign tactics included purchasing a full-page ad in the Flatbush Jewish Journal thanking city councilman Chaim Deutsch for his service to the Jewish community, and when informed the paper would not allow her face to be shown or the word "girl" to be used in the title, Sash modified the ad so that an emoji covered her face and her moniker was changed from 'Flatbush Girl' to 'Flatbush Boy'.